Ruth A. Lucas: Retirement

 Col. Lucas retired from the Air Force in 1970.
 Her military decorations included the Defense Meritorious Service Medal.

-Post Retirement

 After her military retirement, Col. Lucas became the director of urban services at the old Washington Technical Institute, one of three schools that merged in 1977 to form the University of the District of Columbia.
 She designed outreach programs to encourage high school students to pursue higher education.
 In 1994, she retired as the assistant to the dean of UDC’s College of Physical Science, Engineering and Technology.

 Col. Lucas was a past member of a Washington Urban League advisory panel on education and worked with the U.S. Equal Employment Opportunity Commission to improve testing techniques.

 Death

 Col. Lucas died March 23, 2013, at her home in Washington, D.C.
-She was 92.
-She had inanition and cardiac arrest.

-Survivors include two great-nieces whom she helped raise as children, Laurie Ward and Elaine Ward, both of Washington, D.C.

 Col. Lucas is buried at Arlington National Cemetery.